 The ACAP may find after its initial investigation that no action is required.
 This causes the case to be closed.

-Should the ACAP move forward with a further investigation of a case, it will go through multiple levels.
-At each level, the case either will be passed on to the next level for further investigation or it will be closed.
+Should the ACAP move forward with an investigation, it will go through multiple levels.
+At each level, the case either will be passed on to the next level for further investigation, or it will be closed.

 Ultimately, the Florida Supreme Court will have the final say on whether a particular case should result in disciplinary action against the attorney.